vmware-archive/push-android/README.md

  1. Register for push notifications with Google Cloud Messaging (GCM) and an instance of the Pivotal Mobile Services Suite push messaging server.

  2. Receive push messages sent via the same frameworks.
- 3. Capture basic analytics regarding push messages and your application life cycle.

-Although the Push Client SDK does depend on the Analytics Client SDK, you are not forced to use our analytics engine.

 Device Requirements
 -------------------